 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.Rick Smith | Client

 We Can Save You Time By Handling All the Paperwork and Phone Calls for You

-Hiring a personal injury lawyer with Laborde Earles Injury Lawyers can save you time.
+Hiring the Lafayette boat accident lawyers from Laborde Earles can save you time.
 While we seek compensation on your behalf, we manage all case communications and negotiate with all involved parties.
 We will also keep you abreast of any changes in your case and explain any laws that affect your case.

 What Sets Laborde Earles Injury Lawyers Apart from Other Firms in Lafayette?

 When prospective clients ask why they should hire us, we point to:

 - Our uncompromising standard for client care

 - Our record of verdicts and settlements for our clients

 - Our clients’ glowing reviews of our team